elele20005/Rafiu_CI_CD/README.md

 ## Credits
 Initial StarterCode was provided by the edX.
-The Converting codes were written by me to create a CI/CD pipeline using GitHub Actions to run the component tests via Cypress when a Pull Request is made to the develop branch, and the application is deployed when code is merged from develop to the main branch.
-Also with the help from several AI chatbots, incl. the edX AI chatbot, ChatGPT, and GitHub Copilot.
-I also watched a lot of Youtube tutorials when debuging issues.
-Additionally, several YouTube tutorials were referenced to better understand `Cypress`, `MongoDB`, and  `API` structure as well.
+The Converting codes were written by me to create a `CI/CD pipeline` using `GitHub Actions` to run the component tests via `Cypress` when a Pull Request is made to the develop branch, and the application is deployed when code is merged from develop to the main branch.
+Also with the help from several `AI chatbots`, incl. the `edX AI chatbot`, `ChatGPT`, and `GitHub Copilot`.
+I also watched a lot of `Youtube` tutorials when debuging issues.
+Additionally, several `YouTube` tutorials were referenced to better understand `Cypress`, `MongoDB`, and  `API` structure as well.

 ## License
 This project is licensed under the MIT license and Apache 2.0.
 See the LICENSE file for details.